MarwahClark/tech230_AWS/README.md

 ### Cloud computing.

 cloud computing is the delivery of computing servers, storages and databases etc on remote servers over the internet instead of on the computers hardrive or local server.
-Cloud computing offers faster innovation and change as well as flexible resources.
+Cloud computing offers faster innovation and change as well as flexible resources. (on demand computing power, scaleability and accesbility, manage many resources almost instantly, advanced security, cost effective, simple to use)

 cloud computing can also be referred to as `internet based computing`